worldline/learning-kotlin-multiplatform/docs/src/ui/README.md

 You can now create your first view.
-For the Quiz we need a welcome screen displaying a Card centered with a button inside to start the quiz
+For the Quiz we need a welcome screen displaying a Card centered with a button inside to start the quiz It is simply compose of the following composables :
+* a Card  rounded shape container
+* a Text
+* a Button

 * Create a new composable `WelcomeScreen.kt` on commonMain module
 * Make sure that the App() composable is using it has below